oyaa48/media-portal/README.md

 Early development.

-Core media browsing and playback functionality is operational.
-Libraries can be browsed, media metadata can be viewed, and video playback works through an HTML5 player.
-The user interface and many planned features are still under active development.
+Core media browsing, authentication, playback, and progress synchronization are operational.
+Libraries can be browsed, metadata can be viewed, and playback supports both direct streaming and automatic transcoding through Jellyfin.

 ## Current Features